 Julia Campins is a founding partner of Campins Benham-Baker.
 Prior to forming the firm, she was an attorney with Lewis, Feinberg, Lee, Renaker & Jackson, P.C. from 2007 to 2012.
 Julia clerked for the Hon.
 Marsha S. Berzon of the United States Court of Appeals for the Ninth Circuit and was the Equal Justice Litigation Fellow at the Impact Fund.

 Julia is a frequent speaker on employment and civil rights issues, including disability discrimination.
-She has spoken at the ABA's National Conference on Employment and Education Issues Impacting Persons with Disabilities, the ABA's National Conference on Equal Employment Opportunity Law, the Annual Convention of the National Employment Lawyers Association, the Impact Fund’s Strategic Conference on Employment Discrimination Class Actions, and the Bridgeport Continuing Legal Education program.
+She has spoken at the ABA's National Conference on Employment and Education Issues Impacting Persons with Disabilities, the conference of the Labor and Employment Section of the ABA, the ABA's National Conference on Equal Employment Opportunity Law, the Annual Convention of the National Employment Lawyers Association, the Impact Fund’s Strategic Conference on Employment Discrimination Class Actions, and the Bridgeport Continuing Legal Education program.
 She also served as a track coordinator for the Discrimination, Harassment, and Retaliation track at the 2014 ABA Labor and Employment Law Annual Section Conference.

-Julia is also a member of the mediation panel for the Northern District of California and a volunteer mediator with the Volunteer Legal Services Corporation and Superior Court of Alameda County Unlawful Detainer Mediation Project.
+Julia is also a member of the mediation panel for the Northern District of California and the Contra Costa Superior Court, and has mediated dozens of civil actions.

 Julia doesn't really have spare time, but in her off-work time, she enjoys playing with her sons, hiking, cooking, assembling furniture, and watching sports.

 Hillary Benham-Baker is a founding partner of Campins Benham-Baker.
 Hillary is proud to have dedicated her career to representing employees and civil rights litigants.